-The 2016 EER revisions accept that wildfire events on wildland are not generally reasonable to control or prevent.
-Therefore, a statement that the wildfire event was caused by [lightning], and thus by the terms of the EER, was not reasonably controllable or preventable, should satisfy this rule element.
+The Exceptional Events Rule accepts that wildfire events on wildland are not generally reasonable to control or prevent.
+Therefore, a statement that the wildfire event was caused by one of the causes identified in the definition of wildfire (such as lightning), and thus by the terms of the Exceptional Events Rule, was not reasonably controllable or preventable, should satisfy this rule element.
+A report based on information from other agencies or from news reports may potentially be sufficient for this statement.
+The air agencies should work with their EPA Regional offices to ensure that their statements about the causes of the wildfire events are sufficient.

-In addition to the supporting information suggested in Section 5.2, the air agency should include a conclusion statement similar to the language below to demonstrate why the wildfire event was not reasonably controllable or preventable.
+In addition to the supporting information suggested in Section 5.2, the air agency should include a conclusion statement similar to the language below to demonstrate why the wildfire event was not reasonably controllable or preventable

-"Based on the documentation provided in [section X] of this submittal, [lightning] caused the wildfire event on wildland.
+"Based on the documentation provided in [Section X] of this submittal, [lightning] caused the wildfire event on wildland.
 The [air agency] is not aware of any evidence clearly demonstrating that prevention or control efforts beyond those actually made would have been reasonable.
 Therefore, emissions from this wildfire were not reasonably controllable or preventable."